 District Education Master Plan - The planning committee for the District Vision 2020 Plan was led by an outside consultant group; it consisted of representatives from all constituent groups, the three colleges, and the district.

-Coastline's Education Master Plan - The development of the most recent Education Master Plan was led initially by the Research and Planning Group (RP Group) and then directed by the Planning, Institutional Effectiveness, and Accreditation Committee in 2011.
-The Education Master Plan used information gathered from all constituency groups via forums, workshops, and surveys and used information gathered from the Program Reviews and Secondary Plans.
+Coastline's Education Master Plan - The development of the most recent Education Master Plan was led initially by the Research and Planning Group (RP Group) and then directed by the Planning, Institutional Effectiveness, and Accreditation Committee (PIEAC) in 2011.
+The Education Master Plan used information gathered from all constituency groups via forums, workshops, and surveys and used information gathered from the 5-year Program Reviews self-studies and , secondary Pplans, and annual program/department reports.
 Although the Master Plan is written on a six-year cycle, it is reviewed and updated on a yearly basis as needed.
-The Education Master Plan reflects the college mission and contains the college's priorities (goals and initiatives).
+The Education Master Plan reflects the college mission, establishes Coastline standards, and contains conveys the College's priorities (as objectives, goals, and initiatives).

-Program/Departmental Reviews - The program and departmental reviews/plans feed directly into the college Education Master Plan and include not only program reviews from academic programs but from service areas such as Administrative Services and Student Services, Financial Aid, Student Government, and also ancillary programs such as contract education, the economic development programs under the Coastline Institute for Economic Development, the Foundation, and the Office of Learning and Instructional Technology (OL&IT).
-Program Review includes Student Learning Outcomes and Service Learning Outcomes as well as program goals.
+Program/Departmental Reviews - The program and departmental self-studies/plans annual reports feed directly into the college Education Master Plan and include program/department reviews from academic programs and service areas such as Administrative Services and Student Services, Financial Aid, Student Government, and also ancillary programs such as contract education, the economic development programs under the Coastline Institute for Economic Development, the Foundation, and the Office of Learning and Instructional Technology (OL&IT).
+Program/Department Review includes Student Learning Outcomes and Service Learning Outcomes as well as program goals, initiatives, and resource needs..

-All Wing and ancillary needs relate to the Education Master Plan and are developed from the Program/Department Reviews.
-Each wing is ultimately responsible for the Program/Departmental plans underneath it.
+Coastline currently has three Wings: Administrative Services, Instruction & Student Services, and President Services.
+Each wing is ultimately responsible for the Program/Department plans underneath it.
+Each Wing leader presents Wing prioritizations and resource requests to PIEAC during the spring semester.ll Wing and ancillary needs relate to the Master Plan and are developed from the Program/Department Reviews.

+All wing and ancillary requests for resources should be relate to the Master Plan goals and initiatives, and supported through evidence from the Program/Department Reviews.

 Secondary Plans

-The following secondary wing plans are college plans that receive input from all programs and departments through the Administration Wing and Instruction/Student Services Wing.
+The following secondary wing plans are college plans that receive input from all programs and departments through the appropriate Wing.